GlobalMilitary.net Open-source military intelligence Updated daily

 Uganda Air Force operates 30 military helicopters, including attack, transport, and utility rotorcraft used for various combat and support missions.

-What is the Air Force Index of Uganda?
+What is the AIRS Index score of Uganda?

-Uganda has an Air Force Index score of 4.0 out of 100.
+Uganda has an AIRS Index (Air Inventory Rating of Strength) score of 4.0 out of 100.
 This composite score measures overall air power capability, with strategic bombers weighted highest due to their nuclear strike potential, followed by combat aircraft, helicopters, and transport planes.

 Where does Uganda get its military aircraft from?

-Uganda sources its military aircraft primarily from Ex-USSR, United States, and Czech Republic.
+Uganda sources its military aircraft primarily from Ex-USSR, United States, and Czechia.
 The fleet composition reflects both domestic production capabilities and international defense partnerships.